SM 32x325 [2xM8] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in modern technologies – are used in hard drives, electric motors, medical apparatus or very advanced devices.
+- Key role in modern technologies – find application in hard drives, electric drive mechanisms, medical equipment or very highly developed apparatuses.

 Disadvantages of neodymium magnets: